williampiat3/ImprovingPSRemotePlay/README.md

 To register a PS4 with a PIN, it must be put into registration mode.
 To do this, on your PS4, simply go to: Settings -> Remote Play (ensure this is ticked) -> Add Device, it will give you a PIN code to enter on your PC and noooooooooooowwwwwwwww ....
 YOU ARE CONNECTED!!!!!!!!!

 You can now run remote play at a higher resolution with less lag and more stable connection but ...
-BUT using Chiaki comes at some cost, not all the keys of the controller are supported (the touchpad for instance) and rumble is not supported on windows.
-It is great for a game that doesn't use it, for other games... well then the second solution remains.
+BUT using Chiaki comes at some cost, not all the keys of the controller are supported the touchpad for instance and rumble are not supported on windows.
+It is great for a game that doesn't use them, for other games... well then the second solution remains.

 ## Why is this not working with the PS remote play app
 Well, it might be obvious for people used to VPNs but it wasn't for me so we had to investigate a little bit.